 Course Prerequisites

-There is no prerequisite courses.
-However, programming knowledge like data structures and object-orientation are assumed.
+There are no prerequisite courses.
+However, discrete mathematics and programming knowledge like data structures and object-orientation are assumed.

 Student Learning Outcomes